6 questions to help choose your lift servicing company

-Modern maintenance visits, often cheaper, only cover visual checks of the lift’s operation.
+Modern maintenance visits cover visual checks of the lift’s operation.
 Relying on the lift owner to spot any problems.
 Our preference is for traditional maintenance, by doing so, our engineers get to know your lift and are able to identify any problems before they become one.
 Saving you money in the long run.

 2. How long has the company been established?
 Are the service engineers well trained and directly employed?

 Both the number of the directly employed service engineers, and the length of time a company has been in business, reveals a lot about the expertise and quality a lift company can offer.
-A local firm with limited work force might offer a more affordable service contract, however, how quickly would they be able to respond to your urgent call?
-Or get parts?
+Looking at case studies or client testimonials can help inform your decision.

 3. Do they have experience of working across a range of lift products?

 A competent lift provider has experience and expertise on repair and maintaining different types of lifts, control systems and other applications.

 Engineers should be multi-skilled and able to work on a variety of systems.
 From servicing a single lift or a mix of passenger and platform lifts, dumbwaiters and goods lifts, to escalators and moving walkways; an experienced lift provider is able to manage your portfolio, regardless of its size, the make or model of your lifting equipment.

 Experienced engineers can understand the complexities linked with the elevator’s electrical and mechanical design, meaning they are able to determine faster any lift issue making a quick diagnosis, hence a quicker maintenance or repair visit.